Photo: Eoin Carey

 Kate Bowen is a writer and producer working in theatre and television, based in Glasgow, Scotland.

 Her first play Close Quarters was produced by Stockroom (previously Out of Joint) and Sheffield Theatres in 2018, directed by Kate Wasserberg, and was named by the Observer as one of their top ten theatre productions of the year.
 It was staged by RADA in London in 2019 directed by Zoe Ford-Burnett, and LAMDA, London in 2023 directed by Emily Aboud.
-Her second play Disfunction was performed at Play, Pie and A Pint in Glasgow and the Traverse Theatre in Glasgow in 2023, directed by Lu Kemp.
+Her next play Disfunction was commissioned by Jemima Levick for Glasgow’s Play, Pie and A Pint and co-produced by the Traverse Theatre, Edinburgh in 2023, directed by Lu Kemp.
 Her short plays have been performed at The Traverse Theatre, Edinburgh; Play, Pie and a Pint in Glasgow and on STV.

-In 2021 she worked with Tod Productions and STV to develop a sixty minute television drama pilot, Storm Warning, for the BBC.
-She was also part of the first BBC Writersroom Scottish Voices Drama Writers’ group in 2018, and in 2022 became a BAFTA Connect member.
+Her screen work includes being part of the first BBC Writersroom Scottish Voices Drama Writer’s group, and working with Tod Productions and STV to develop a sixty minute drama pilot, Storm Warning, for the BBC.
+She is a BAFTA Connect member.

 Awards and residencies include a six week attachment to The New Work Department of the National Theatre, London (2022); a Starter for Ten residency at the National Theatre of Scotland (2017); a place on the Channel 4 Playwrights’ Scheme (2016) and the annual Playwrights’ Studio Scotland New Writer's Award (2012) .